7 Ways You Can Improve Posture and Ease Your Back Pain

 Consider seeing a chiropractor

 Chiropractic biophysics (CBP) is a more invasive way to correct your posture, but may help, depending on the condition of your spine.
-It’s not to be confused with regular chiropractic alignment.
-“The philosophy behind CBP is to create a real improvement in people’s health and posture,” Dr. Terry say.
+Not to be confused with regular chiropractic alignment, “the philosophy behind CBP is to create a real improvement in people’s health and posture,” Dr. Terry say.
 “The overall method behind CBP is to re-educate the muscle’s tendons and ligaments in and around the spine in order to correct postural distortions and misalignment.”
 CBP is similar to braces—much like a teen would get braces to correct the position of his or her teeth, CBP uses equipment called traction to correct the position of the spine.
-However, this method only works over a period of months, though the results are permanent and structural.
-To find a CBP specialist in your area, check idealspine.com.
+Although this method works only over a period of months, the results are permanent and structural.
+(Got back pain?
+These five exercises may make it better.)